xuelinglow/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

-* Commands are case-sensitive, including shorthand formats. e.g Invalid commands like `AddPatient`, `addpatient`, `Addpatient`, `AP`, `aP` and `Ap` will not be recognised by CLInic.
+* Commands are case-sensitive, including shorthand formats.<br>
+  e.g Invalid commands like `AddPatient`, `addpatient`, `Addpatient`, `AP`, `aP` and `Ap` will not be recognised by CLInic.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>